-If you were to fill out or read a Denver Broncos mock draft not long ago, it’d be easy to pencil in a cornerback or edge defender to kick things off, but things have changed a lot of late with only about a month before the 2021 NFL Draft opens.
+If you were to fill out or read a Denver Broncos mock draft not long ago, it’d be easy to pencil in a cornerback or edge defender to kick the proceedings off, but things have changed a lot as the 2021 NFL Draft nears.

 Denver Broncos mock draft: A trade up for new QB

-- First round, 4th pick (via ATL): Mac Jones, QB Alabama
+- First round, 4th pick (via ATL): Trey Lance, QB, North Dakota State

 - Second round, 40th pick: Wyatt Davis, iOL, Ohio State

 - Third round, 71st pick: Richie Grant, S, UCF

 Some may believe the Broncos will be content to stick with incumbent starter Lock battling it out with Bridgewater.
 Instead, Bridgewater lives up to the first proper word in his surname, as in “Bridge.”
 Meanwhile, in exchange for Lock and a 2022 first-round pick, Denver trades up with the Atlanta Falcons from ninth to fourth overall and lands North Dakota State signal-caller Trey Lance.